manuelbieh/react-ssr-setup/README.md

 A few things might be familiar when you've worked with other starter projects before.
 I borrowed many ideas (and will continue to do so) from Create React App, React Starter Kit and other great starter projects because my intention was to create an up-to-date starter project for myself based on best practices and not to completely reinvent the wheel in every possible way just for the sake of it.

+## Goals

+My goal is to provide a well-tested, easily configurable and adjustable React Starter Project that gives you a good basis to start your own project on.
+As minimal as possible with as much functionality as necessary.

+I use this Starter Project in several real-word projects already so it is battle-tested already and everytime I fix a bug or add a feature I find useful I will also update this Starter Project.
+I will also keep the dependencies up-to-date on a regular basis and will also stay updated with all the latest and greatest best practices in the React world and integrate them if possible and useful!

+If you have any questions you can always [open an issue on Github](https://github.com/manuelbieh/react-ssr-setup/issues) or reach out to me on [https://www.twitter.com/manuelbieh](Twitter)!

 ## Features

 This project has out-of-the-box support for the following things: